csmith111/csmith111.github.io/_posts/2016-02-11-Animation.markdown

 {% endhighlight %}

-Try this out by pasting this code in the [online editor/runner.][try-elm] You should see that the image size is animated based on the x coordinate of the Mouse withing the window.
+Try this out by pasting this code in the [online editor/runner.][try-elm] You should see that the image size is animated based on the x coordinate of the Mouse within the window.

 Let us see if we can understand this code.
 The first thing is to create a function that displays an image (Feel free to replace this image with any image you like to animate and continue the exercises).
 This function `animatedImage` takes two parameters set the width and height of the the image.